tjcchen/website_CN/README.md

-# Website
+# website
-A simple website.
+A simple personal website made by Andy.
+This repo will be migrating to Spring Boot Web project in the near future.

 # Contact
 Email: tjcchen.engineer@gmail.com